nextflow-io/training/docs/basic_training/operators.md

 [3, [B, D]]
 ```

-This operator is useful to process a group together with all the elements that share a common property or grouping key.
+This operator is especially useful to process a group together with all the elements that share a common property or grouping key.

 !!! question "Exercise"

-    Use `fromPath` to create a channel emitting all of the files in the folder `data/meta/`, then use a `map` to associate the `baseName` prefix to each file.
+    Use `fromPath` to create a channel emitting all of the files in the folder `data/meta/`, then use a `map` to associate the `baseName` method to each file.
 Finally, group all files that have the same common prefix.

     ??? solution

-        ```groovy linenums="1"
+        ```groovy linenums="1" title="snippet.nf"
         Channel
-            .fromPath('data/meta/*')
+            .fromPath('data/meta/')
             .map { file -> tuple(file.baseName, file) }
             .groupTuple()
-            .view { baseName, file -> "> $baseName : $file" }
+            .view()
+        ```

+        ```console title="Output"
+        [patients_1, [/workspace/gitpod/nf-training/data/meta/patients_1.csv]]
+        [patients_2, [/workspace/gitpod/nf-training/data/meta/patients_2.csv]]
+        [random, [/workspace/gitpod/nf-training/data/meta/random.txt]]
+        [regions, [/workspace/gitpod/nf-training/data/meta/regions.json, /workspace/gitpod/nf-training/data/meta/regions.tsv, /workspace/gitpod/nf-training/data/meta/regions.yml]]
+        [regions2, [/workspace/gitpod/nf-training/data/meta/regions2.json]]
         ```

 ### `join()`